 Uplift is committed to creating a just world for all people.
 We recognize the historical context of inequity and oppression on which climate and environmental movements have been built upon.
 In order to bring equity and justice to our work, we strive to empower marginalized identities in our leadership and our movement.
 We strive to create a culture of inclusiveness in our community.

 In November of 2014, ten twenty-somethings gathered at the historic Kane Ranch near the Grand Canyon in northern Arizona.
 Their goal?
 Organize a gathering of young people across the Colorado Plateau to spark meaningful action through thoughtful conversation.
-They decided to call the gathering “Uplift,” inspired by the geologic process that led to the rise of the Colorado Plateau and defines its borders.
+They decided to call the gathering “Uplift,” inspired by the geologic process that led to the rise of the Colorado Plateau.
 With support from the Grand Canyon Trust and the Landscape Conservation Initiative, the first Uplift Conference in the spring of 2015 engaged nearly 100 young people.
 The discussions at Uplift 2015 sparked a new focus on climate change and climate justice.